2 min read

 An efficient process is needed to overcome the time, cost, and relevancy needs related to searching the growing volume of information.
 Manual search strategies can be time consuming and costly and may miss relevant information if the search is too narrowly defined.
 The sources as well as the techniques to extract pertinent information are consequential.

 We hope you have found this article useful in understanding the basics of a scientific literature review to support pharmacovigilance.
 Veranex is an experienced partner for pharmacovigilance services, and we are here to help.
-Learn more about our Data Management & Analytics services and how they can support your clinical development.
+Learn more about our Data Management & Analytics services and how they can support your clinical development or get in touch today to start the conversation about your pharmacovigilance or clinical data services needs.

 References: